If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 Ardsley Park

 This pretty neighborhood is located south of Victory Drive and is listed on the National Register of Historic Places.
-Most of the homes in Ardsley Park have larger yards than the homes in the Historic District, which are typically much closer together.

 The neighborhood hosts a holiday decorating contest, which spans the two weeks surrounding Christmas.
 That’s the best time to see the lights on full display!